Course Title: Grade 11 World History to the Sixteenth Century

 - Are communicated clearly to students and parents at the beginning of the school year and at other appropriate points throughout the school year.

-The achievement chart for mathematics outlines four categories of knowledge and skills.
+The achievement chart outlines four categories of knowledge and skills.
 They include; knowledge and understanding, thinking, communication and application.
 Teachers will ensure that student work is assessed and/or evaluated in a balanced manner with respect to the four categories, and that achievement of particular expectations is considered within the appropriate categories.
 A final grade is recorded for this course, and a credit is granted and recorded for this course if the student’s grade is 50% or higher.
 The final grade for this course will be determined as follows:

 - Seventy percent of the grade will be based on evaluations conducted throughout the course.
 This portion of the grade should reflect the student’s most consistent level of achievement throughout the course, although special consideration should be given to more recent evidence of achievement.

-- Thirty percent of the grade will be based on a final evaluation in the form of an examination and administered towards the end of the course.
+- Thirty percent of the grade will be based on a final evaluation and administered towards the end of the course.

 Examples of accommodations (but not limited to) include: